drbfraser/HHA-HaitiHospital/README.md

 ```

 > Note: If you are using wsl2 you may face the login problem because the wsl is not coonecting to mongoDB correctly.
-Here is the solution: https://github.sfu.ca/bfraser/415-HHA-Haiti/wiki/Troubleshoot-windows-MongoDB-on-WSL2
+[Here is the Solution.](https://github.sfu.ca/bfraser/415-HHA-Haiti/wiki/Troubleshoot-windows-MongoDB-on-WSL2)

 Now that everything is up, visit <http://localhost:3000> and log in with the seeded users: